 - Trace and cut out

 Trace onto the felt.
 I make light lines with a permanent marker, then just flip over for play.
 I also used a thick felt (I think it’s typically used as a base for needle felting).
 This felt made really nice, thick cookies that work especially well for pretend play and covering with felt “icing”.

 Cut out your felt play gingerbread cookies using craft or sewing scissors.

 Gather and layout simple supplies, then watch them bake!

 This time of year I’m positively buried in cardboard boxes (especially now that I’m getting most things delivered instead of doing in-store shopping).
 You can put those boxes to good reuse by switching up the felt for cardboard and making some paintable gingerbread “treats”!

 I ran across this wonderful DIY puffy paint from The Artful Parent that would make the perfect piped “icing” on nice thick cardboard cookie cutouts!
 You could use a layer of colorful paint for icing, or pipe on details and features.
 Add some decorative craft supplies (think small pom poms, buttons, paper scraps, googly eyes, chalk pastels, jingle bells, feathers, hard candies, etc.)

 Looking for a way to add some “piping” to your gingerbread cookies, but want to avoid the extra cleanup of paint?
 Making piped features with yarn and white craft twine is a great way to work with some unique materials and practice a new style of “drawing”.

-Ideas for setting up your DIY gingerbread play bakery…
+Ideas for setting up your DIY dramatic play bakery…

 There are so many ways you can arrange a simple play space for kids bakery fun.
 Here are a few of my favorite kitchen dramatic play supplies – all things you probably already have at home!